pimbrouwers/Donald/README.md

 ## Getting Started

 Donald is a well-tested library that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) a little bit more succinct.
-It is an entirely generic abstraction, and will work with all of the major ADO implementations.
+It is an entirely generic abstraction, and will work with all ADO implementations.

 Functional wrappers are available for all the `IDbCommand` methods: `ExecuteNonQuery()`, `ExecuteScalar()` & `ExecuteReader()` and a full-suite of `IDataReader` extension methods to make retrieving values safer and more direct.